RobyFerro/go-web-documentation/docs/service_container.md

 # Service container

-Service contaners represent a powerfull tool to inject dependencies into your application.
+Service containers represent a powerful tool that injects dependencies into your application.
-Methods executed in there can access to all the services registered in the service container.
+Methods executed there can access all the services registered in the specific service container.

 To take advantage of this feature you should:

-* Defining a new services
+* Defining a new service
-* Registering the service in the service container
+* Registering the service in a service container

 ## Defining a new service

-All services have to be registrered inside the `service` package and implement a *factory* method that returns the dependency type.
+All services have to be registrered inside the `service` package and implement a *factory* method that returns specific dependency type.

 ```go title="Defining the 'Redis' service"
 package service